tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 After surveying the class, open the solved notebook and walk through our solution.
 Stress that this is only one (most likely non-optimal) way of solving the problem.

-* We found the SMOTEENN ssampling method to generate the best classification metrics when restricting the model to logistic regression.
-Note, however, that oversampling also produced high precision and recall scores for both classes, indicating that fraudulent and non-fraudulent transactions are relatvily easily separable using these features.
+* We found the SMOTEENN sampling method to generate the best classification metrics when restricting the model to logistic regression.
+Note, however, that oversampling also produced high precision and recall scores for both classes, indicating that fraudulent and non-fraudulent transactions are relatively easily separable using these features.

 * We chose a balanced random forest implementation for the ensemble model.
 The performance seems comparable to the logistic regression after resampling.

 * The PR curve looks very similar, with the logistic regression results seemingly a little better at thresholds that produce higher recall - i.e., lower thresholds for predicting a the fraud class.

-Ask students if there are any questions about this activity before starting to finish up class.
+Ask students if there are any questions about this activity before ending the class.

+### 19. Instructor Do: Structured Review (35 mins)

+**Note:** If you are teaching this Lesson on a weeknight, please save this 35 minute review for the next Saturday class.

+Please use the entire time to review questions with the students before officially ending class.

+Suggested Format:

+* Ask students for specific activities to revisit.

+* Revisit key activities for the homework.

+* Allow students to start the homework with extra TA support.

+Take your time on these questions!
+This is a great time to reinforce concepts and address misunderstandings

-## End Class
+### End Class

+---

+© 2019 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.